MOOC: Auditing the Sustainability of Infrastructure

 Once the infrastructure has been built, operation commences (Stage 6).
 This is (or at least should be) the longest stage of the process.
 This is also where the biggest environmental and social impact usually occurs.
 During this stage, it is vital to properly maintain the infrastructure in order to achieve sustainability.

 The last stage in the lifecycle of an infrastructure project is the disposal/decommissioning stage (Stage 7).
 Infrastructure usually last for a relatively long time but is nevertheless not everlasting.
 In this stage, long-term and substantial environmental damage may also occur.
-In this stage the environemnt should be preserved and/or restored according to the previously agreed-upon conditions.
+In this stage the environment should be preserved and/or restored according to the previously agreed-upon conditions.
 Projects should ideally include terms and conditions for reinstating the environment to its original state.

 Environmental, social and economic impacts are relevant considerations in all of these stages.
 Infrastructure projects affect land use, ecology, water and material use, air quality and our living environments, property prices, etc. They may also have an impact on public health and safety as well as other social aspects, such as the employment rate.
 It is necessary for auditors to know what the stages of infrastructure development and operation are and what activities take place during these stages as well as how the development of infrastructure may affect the economy, the environment and the society.
 In the next module, the legislative framework, requirements and regulations at the disposal of governments for the purpose of governing these stages will be introduced as well as what auditors can focus on at each stage.

 Though widely believed and practiced, infrastructure projects don’t have to be audited only when they are completed.
 Any stage of the of infrastructure development can be audited straight away.
 For example, Brazil’s Federal Court of Accounts (TCU) prioritises preventive control and directs its efforts so that the work and services rendered by the federal government are carried out within technical standards and at the appropriate cost.
-Hence, once a year, TCU issues a consolidated report in public works audit (Fiscobras 2020 in Portugese).
+Hence, once a year, TCU issues a consolidated report in public works audit (Fiscobras 2023 in Portugese ).
 Fiscobras encompasses a set of TCU control actions in order to verify the process of implementing public works financed totally or partially with federal government resources.